or-fusion/pao/doc/readthedocs/solvers.rst

 .. warning::

-    The :meth:`solve` current passes unknown keyword arguments to the optimize used by PAO solvers, but this feature will be disabled.
+    The :meth:`solve` current passes unknown keyword arguments to the optimizer used by PAO solvers, but this feature will be disabled.

 PAO Solvers